 From 2008-2011, I lived overseas and worked at Zayed University, located in Abu Dhabi, the capital of the UAE.
-Our international adventure was a fantastic experience, and since 2009, I have been involved in ALA’s International Relations Round Table and International Poster Session Committee.
+Our international adventure was a fantastic experience, and I was involved in ALA’s International Relations Round Table and co-chaired the International Poster Session Committee.

 Click here for an online interview to read more about my background and outlook on academic librarianship.

-I have also researched librarian portrayals in film for over a decade, which has led to starting up my Reel Librarians blog (see my Web Projects page), which blends both my professional and personal interests of librarians and movies.
-With the Reel Librarians blog, I get to take a deeper look at how librarians are portrayed in film.
+I have also been researching librarian portrayals in film for almost two decades, which led to my Reel Librarians website and blog, which blends both my professional and personal interests of librarians and movies.
+With Reel Librarians, I take a deeper look at how librarians are portrayed in film.

 My first few years were very exciting — I was born overseas and travelled to many countries, all before my second birthday.
-My parents moved overseas to the United Arab Emirates (UAE) in the 1970s to work as teachers.
-They worked through the International Schools Services (ISS), which places educators to schools in over 150 countries.
-They taught at the Jumeirah American School, now known as the American School of Dubai.
+My parents moved overseas to the United Arab Emirates (UAE) to work as teachers.
 My family lived in the city of Dubai for several years, and during that time, I came along!
-I was born at the Rashid Hospital in Dubai.

-My parents then moved back to the United States, eventually settling in a rural area in the northeast corner of Texas, called Sulphur Bluff.
-My father was the elementary principal of the K-12 school, as well as the bus driver, social studies teacher, and basketball scorekeeper.
-My mother was the school librarian, math teacher, and whatever else they needed her to be.
-I grew up there and graduated as the high school valedictorian, as my brother had done.
-And even though I no longer live in Texas, I still am committed to using the word y’all — and I hope to spread its use wherever I go!
+My parents then moved back to the United States, eventually settling in a rural area in the northeast corner of Texas.
+I grew up there and graduated as the high school valedictorian.
+Even though I no longer live in Texas, I still am committed to using the word y’all — and I hope to spread its use wherever I go!

-My husband and I now call Portland, Oregon, home, and plan to keep it that way.
-We enjoy travelling, watching movies (of course!), reading good books, drinking good coffee, blogging (!), and hiking through Oregon’s gorgeous natural scenery.
+My husband and I now call Tacoma, Washington, home.
+We enjoy traveling, watching movies (of course!), reading good books, drinking good coffee, blogging (!), and hiking through the gorgeous natural scenery of the Pacific Northwest.
 Our two beloved cats, Ibsen and Brontë, are world travelers, too!